magicmarkh-zz/CyberArkAIM.NETExample/README.md

 # CyberArkAIM.NETExample
-C#, Credentail Provider, Central Credential Provider, Dual Accounts
+Written in C#, tests the Credentail Provider, Central Credential Provider, Dual Accounts

-You will need to recompile the code with the proper CyberArk AIM Dll.
+Programs connects to a MSSQL DB and returns the current time of the database.
+Follow instructions in the CyberArk documentation to set up your environment to support application credentials, and Dual Account credentials.

 Contact your Sales team for a demo license, or contact me directly to find out who your sales contact is.